starling021/toron/README.md

         download <filename> <request>  Download search results as JSON database. parse    <format> <filename>   Extract information out of compressed JSON. stats    <request>             Provide summary information about a search.
-        search   <request>             Search the internet database from Copycat. domain   <domain>              Show all available information for a domain. stream                         Stream Copycat search results in real-time. radar                          The real-time map of Copycat search results.
+        search   <request>             Search the Internet database from Copycat. domain   <domain>              Show all available information for a domain. stream                         Stream Copycat search results in real-time. radar                          The real-time map of Copycat search results.